Legal Header

 Lower Athabasca River Flow Withdrawal Limits and Rates

-The Surface Water Quantity Management Framework (SWQMF) for the lower Athabasca River, under the Government of Alberta's Lower Athabasca Regional Plan, regulates the amount of surface water available to support human and ecosystem needs — balancing social, environmental, and economic interests.
+The Surface Water Quantity Management Framework (SWQMF) for the lower Athabasca River (under the Government of Alberta's Lower Athabasca Regional Plan) regulates the amount of surface water available to support human and ecosystem needs — balancing social, environmental, and economic interests.

-The following figures show that the lower Athabasca River's flow was much higher than the framework limits throughout 2021.
-In 2021, the total withdrawal rates for oil sands mines were well below the framework limits, and as such, the lower Athabasca River remained highly protected.
+In 2023, the total withdrawal rates for oil sands mines were well below the framework limits, and as such, the lower Athabasca River remained highly protected.

 About SWQMF Data

 The near-real-time preliminary Water Survey of Canada's (WSC's) flow data are used to set the above triggers and limits, like other Alberta flow-based conditions in Water Act licences.
-The official verified data from the WSC are not currently available; therefore, the 2021 information in this report might change once the data have been verified.
+The official verified data from the WSC are not currently available; therefore, the 2023 information in this report might change once the data have been verified.